GabrielDiDomenico/GabrielDiDomenico/README.md

 ### Hello there :eyes:

-My name is Gabriel Di Domenico and I'm a student at Federal University of Santa Maria.
+My name is Gabriel Di Domenico and I'm a Master's student at Federal University of Santa Maria.

 - 🎓 Currently working on SIS-ASTROS GMF
 - :newspaper: Learning about Unity and Virtual Reality